Reports: Aqib Talib won't face NFL punishment for 2016 shooting incident

 Albert Breer of The MMQB noted that the fact Talib was in lawful possession of the gun played a role in the NFL’s decision not to suspend the four-time Pro Bowler.

 Talib has frequently found himself in the headlines for on- and off-field incidents during his nine-year career.
-Previous to the shooting last year, he was suspended one game in 2015 for poking then-Colt Dwayne Allen in the eye, and in 2012 he was suspended four game for violation of the policy on performance-enhancing substances (Talib said he took adderall).
+Previous to the shooting last year, he was suspended one game in 2015 for poking then Indianapolis Colt Dwayne Allen in the eye, and in 2012 he was suspended four games for violation of the policy on performance-enhancing substances (Talib said he took Adderall).
 In 2010, he was suspended for one game and fined an additional game check for his alleged assault of a cab driver.
 In 2011, Talib was accused of firing shots at and trying to pistol-whip his sister’s boyfriend; though he faced a felony assault with a deadly weapon charge, the charges were ultimately dropped.